Skip to main content

 How It Works

-1. Query is processed against the selected knowledge folder
+1. Query is processed against the selected folder

 2. Semantic search finds the most relevant document chunks